June 7, 2023

 A business name should not be a gimmick; it’s a major responsibility that sets the tone for how customers perceive your brand.
 It shows customers what you offer and positions your business against competitors.
 It will have a long-term effect on your brand image.
 Follow these steps to name your business and ensure you come up with one that sticks — sticks clients to your business’s doorstep and profits to your bankroll.

-Naming a business starts from a creative point
+Naming a Business Starts from a Creative Point

-With such importance placed on a business name, it’s vital to follow an ordered approach, take your time to research the market and take time to understand how to name a business.
+With such importance placed on a business name, it’s vital to follow an ordered approach, take your time to research the market, and take time to understand how to name a business.
 You’ll also want to develop a list of potential names, engage in market research, talk to potential customers, and get feedback from friends and family.
 This creative point should involve the following:

 • Writing down your ideas in a word dump

-• Reviewing a dictionary and thesaurus
+• Reviewing a dictionary and a thesaurus

 • Making use of a name generator

-While in the creative mind frame, take a moment to think about different types of names.
+While in a creative mind frame, take a moment to think about different types of names.
 If you want a business name that describes a product or a service, opt for a literal name that describes the business.
 This type of name is clear and leaves no room for misinterpretation.

 For those wanting to avoid literal words, suggestive names can be used for new businesses.
 Suggestive names evoke feelings within potential customers and convey a brand experience and aspirations.